 Tips for shooting at Bar Palladio:

 - You must buy food and drinks to take photos here

 - You cannot take photos with your camera only phones

 - It does get busy, so come early in the evening or during the week

 9. Jahawar Circle

-Probably THE most Instagrammable location is Jahawar Circle.
+Probably THE most Instagrammable place in Jaipur is Jahawar Circle.
 This series of colourful archways is a fast becoming a favourite amongst photographers.